-Our common stock is currently traded on the Nasdaq Stock Market Options under the symbol "MODD."
-Plan prior to approval by the stockholders, but until such approval is obtained, no such Incentive Stock Option shall be exercisable.
+18. Stockholder Approval.
+The grant of Incentive Stock Options under the Plan shall be subject to approval by the stockholders of the Company within twelve (12) months before or after the date the Plan is adopted by the Board excluding Incentive Stock Options issued in substitution for outstanding Incentive Stock Options pursuant to Section 424(a) of the Code.
+Such stockholder approval shall be obtained in the degree and manner required under Applicable Laws.
+The Administrator may grant Incentive Stock Options under the Plan prior to approval by the stockholders, but until such approval is obtained, no such Incentive Stock Option shall be exercisable.
 In the event that stockholder approval is not obtained within the twelve (12) month period provided above, all Incentive Stock Options previously granted under the Plan shall be exercisable as Non-Qualified Stock Options.